 How long is the ferry to Skomer Island?

 The journey to Skomer Island takes 15 minutes each way.
-Landings operate from Tuesday to Sunday between April and September (and Monday of Whitsun Week Holiday).
+Landings operate from Tuesday to Sunday between April and September.
 Check in an hour before travel, when you'll be allocated a return boat.
 Departures are every half hour between 10am and 12pm, with return sailings allocated in half-hour intervals between 3pm to 5pm.

 Is there accommodation on Skomer Island?